nest/nest-simulator/synapse_model_naming.md

 <hr>

-# Conventions for Synapse Type Names
+# Conventions for synapse model names

 1. Each connector needs to have a meaningful name, _CName_ in this document
 2. The filenames for the connector are lower case and according to the following set of rules: